feracommerce/shopify_app_detector/README.md

 ### Making a release
 For now the maintainers of the repo can only make a release public, but they will follow the following steps:
-1. Update the version in manefest.json
+1. Update the version in manifest.json
-2. Update the version at the top of this readme.
-3. Package the extension and upload the file to the uploads.fera.ai CDN
-4. Zip the package and upload it to the chrome extension store.
+2. Zip the package and upload it to the chrome extension store.

 ## JavaScript Style Guide
 We use an object-oriented approach to JavaScript (as object-oriented as we can).